colelawrence/decipad/apps/docs/docs/organising-your-data/tables.md

 ## Using previous values

-You can access previous column values by using the word `previous` and providing a default value like this:
+You can access previous column values by using the word `previous` and providing a value for the first cell, like this:

 ```devi live
 Harvest = {